Excessive Force in Colorado

 Citizen did not threaten police

-Citizen bad mouthed or talked back to police but showed no signs of physical aggression
+Citizen bad mouthed or talked back to police

 Citizen was not aggressive towards police